flaminggoat/map-track-3-d/README.md

 # MapTrack3D

-A plugin for Grafana that visualizes GPS points on a 3D globe
+A plugin for Grafana that visualizes GPS points on a 3D globe.
+A marker shows the position at the time when hovering over other panels on the dashboard.

 ![](src/img/screenshot.png)